TheBeachLab/fabricademy-iceland/README.md

 ![](img/bootcamp-flyer-2.png)

-All the information about the bootcamp is located here: https://bootcamp.textile-academy.org/ There is only one bootcamp every year so if you are planning to
+All the information about the bootcamp is located here: https://bootcamp.textile-academy.org/ There is **only one** bootcamp every year so if you are hesitating, this is the go / no-go point!

 ## Bootcamp documentation